publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s721.md

  __Definitions of Terms in__  __[__  __Pub.
 L. 113–128__  __][/us/pl/113/128]__

-    Except as otherwise provided, terms defined in [section 3 of Pub.
+    Except as otherwise provided, definitions in [section 3 of Pub.
 L. 113–128][/us/pl/113/128/s3], which is classified to [section 3102 of this title][/us/usc/t29/s3102], apply to this section.

 ----------